ct-report/NL/README.md

 ----------------------------------

-_**Notice :** Providing only sample + analysis + screenshots of  COVID19-ALERT app, since the other solutions have already been analyzed in the other sections._
+_**Notice :** Providing only sample + analysis + screenshots of  COVID19-ALERT app by Immotef, since the other proposals have already been analyzed in the other sections._

 COVID19-ALERT | Build 0.20
 --------------|-----------